BlubStudio/blob-desktop-app/README.md

 &nbsp;

-* 🎞 **HUDs & Overlays:** BLOB provides free HUDs, and scene overlays such as game MVPs and team lineups in our other packages
+* 🎞 **HUDs & Overlays:** BLOB provides free HUDs, and scene overlays such as game MVPs and team lineups for our subscribers

 * ✏️ **HUD Editor:** Customise your HUD and see your changes live